LittleKingsguard/Eternity-Core/Books/Index.md

 The Windtamer's Teachings: Lesson IV -- Mastery of the Flying Step;

-Cycle of the Eternal Horizon: Book LCVIII -- Mastery of the Phantom's Passage;
+Cycle of the Endless Horizon: Book CCCXXVI -- Mastery of the Phantom's Passage; Book LCVIII -- Deceptive Skill

 Codex of the Everlasting Mountain: Book I: Protection -- Mastery of the Steel Skin; Book III: Attack -- Overpenetrate;